Joshy20XX/My-Langtons-Ant-Pygame/README.md

 Build date planned: April 20th, 2025 @ 4:08PM EST and updated: August 22, 2025 @ 1:26AM EST

 # Try it out!
 As long as you have pygame installed (and Python of course), you can launch the main.py script to see it in action!
 If you don't have any of those, it's not that hard to download.
-Just Google pygame and follow the instructions :)
+Just Google pygame and follow the instructions. :)